forksofpower/templates/README.md

 # Repo Templates
 A collection of template repositories that I use frequently.
+Feel free to fork these or use [generate a new repo from a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).

 ## UI and Component Libraries